 Audio DSP as VST plug-ins

 I've recrafted some of my older audio DSP work in VST format so you can use the effects within popular recording software.
 Most products support VST plug-ins these days, it's become something of a de facto standard for audio.
-Below I've got phase shifter, chorus, and flange effects implemented.
+Below I've got a guitar processor, a phase shifter, chorus, doppler pitch shifter, FFT pitch shifter, and flange effects implemented.

 notes

 You can either download the .dll files directly and use them with your recording software by putting them in the appropriate directory that is scanned on startup, or you can grab the source code and play with them yourself.
 To use the source code you'll need to first get the Steinberg 2.4 VST SDK and install that.
-Then just drop the project files into directories at the same level as the sample adelay and you should be able to build 'em.
+Then just drop the projects files into directories at the same level as the SDK top dir and you should be able to build 'em.
 I used Niall's Pedal Board for a test host.
 After building, copy to the Niall's directory and start the pedal board host.
 You can then attach Visual Studio to the running pedal board process for debugging.
+Oh, and of course you'll need the appropriate Visual Studio redist DLLs which can be found on MSDN.

 phase shifter